 Frequently Asked Questions about COVID-19

 Your safety and wellness are always our greatest priority.
 Due to State of CT requirements, we will be closed for appointments until further notice.
-Our team is reaching out to everyone scheduled up until 4/23 to discuss their appointments with them and reschedule.
+Our team is reaching out to patients whose appointments need to be moved, and to walk them through how to manage any orthodontic concerns from home with our guidance.
 This decision was not made lightly.
 We feel it is important to comply with all safety recommendations from government and state officials, and do our part to “flatten the curve.”
 If you have an appointment over the next few weeks, our team is working hard to reach out to you to postpone your appointment to a safer time.
 Please stay in, stay healthy, and keep up with your treatment just like you would any other day!

 What is elective and what is non-elective?